Agata Kornhauser-Duda

-Agata Kornhauser-Duda (born 2 April 1972) is a Polish former teacher and the current First Lady of Poland.
-She is married to the president of Poland, Andrzej Duda.
+Agata Kornhauser-Duda (born 2 April 1972) is a Polish teacher who served as the First Lady of Poland from 2015 to 2025 as the wife of president of Poland, Andrzej Duda.

 Background and family

 Kornhauser was born in Kraków, the child of Julian Kornhauser, a Polish writer, translator and literary critic of Jewish descent, and Alicja Wojna, a Polish philologist.
 She has one brother, Jakub, a poet and translator.

 She has been married to Andrzej Duda since 21 December 1994.
-Together they have one daughter, Kinga, born in 1995, a law student.
+Together they have one daughter.

 Professional career

-She is a German teacher at the Jan III Sobieski High School, Kraków, where she has worked since 1998.
+She is a teacher at the Jan III Sobieski High School, Kraków, where she has worked since 1998.
 She has been described as a demanding but fair and dedicated teacher, and during the presidential campaign only took one day off, vowing to stay with her students until the end of the school year.
 The school is her husband's alma mater, she herself attended its rival Bartłomiej Nowodworski High School.
 She wrote her dissertation on the tetralogy of Horst Bienek at the Jagiellonian University, where she and her husband met.